CBD for Anxiety - Does it Work?

 • Seizure disorder (epilepsy)

-• Substance abuse withdrawal symptoms
+• Substance use withdrawal symptoms

 However, just like anxiety, more research is required before CBD can be claimed to help with any of these conditions.